joerob25-napier-coursework/sem-coursework-be/use-cases/Use-case-1.md

 ### Success End Condition

-A report is available for the Data Gatherer to present at their weekly management meeting.
+A report on population is available for the Data Gatherer to present at their weekly management meeting.

 ### Failed End Condition